vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/ex-ug-FAQ.md

 ### Which configuration items affect import performance?

-- batch: The number of pieces of data contained in each nGQL statement sent to the Nebula Graph service.
+- batch: The number of pieces of data contained in each nGQL statement sent to the NebulaGraph service.

 - partition: Number of Spark data partitions, indicating the number of concurrent data import.

-- nebula.rate: Go to the token bucket to get a token before sending a request to Nebula Graph.
+- nebula.rate: Go to the token bucket to get a token before sending a request to NebulaGraph.

     - limit: Represents the size of the token bucket.